jplattel/jplattel.nl/content/home/about.md

 # Hello!

 I’m __Joost Plattel__, a data-strategist.
 I help organizations and individuals develop and build strategies for data-related questions and opportunities. <br />I connect _API's_, work with _large datasets, models or visualizations_.
-All to solve these question, discover patterns or explore new opportunities.
+All to solve these questions, discover patterns or explore new opportunities.

 The main question I try to answer is: